unamed666/BlinkReminder/README.md

 A lightweight application designed to help prevent dry, fatigued eyes caused by reduced blinking during extended computer use.

-It works by displaying a configurable on-screen box—adjustable in size and color—that blinks at user-defined intervals to prompt regular blinking.
+It works by displaying a configurable on-screen box—adjustable in size and color, that blinks at user-defined intervals to prompt regular blinking.

 ## Features
 - Runs in the system tray, ensuring it does not interfere with **Alt+Tab** switching.